Suitability of the Petit Basset Griffon Vendéen for Different Types of Owners

 Suitability of the Petit Basset Griffon Vendéen for Homes with Children

-While PBGVs are typically good with children, it's essential to provide supervision when young children interact with any dog.
-This ensures that both the dog and the child understand their boundaries and can prevent unintentional rough play or behavior that might stress the dog.
+- While PBGVs are typically good with children, it's essential to provide supervision when young children interact with any dog.
+This ensures that both the dog and the child understand their boundaries and can prevent unintentional rough play or behaviour that might stress the dog.

 Additionally, teaching children how to approach, pet, and play with the dog gently and respectfully is crucial.
 They should understand that a dog's tail or ears are sensitive areas and that they should not disturb the dog while it's eating or resting.